 *If you get this pain over five times in an hour and you are earlier than 37 weeks pregnant, call your doctor or midwife to make sure it’s not preterm labor.

 What it is: Waves of emotions that are stronger than you’re used to—happy, sad, crying, happy…

 Why it happens: Hormones again, for the win.
 Also, your body is working extra hard growing your baby, and you are anticipating a huge change in your life, all things that can contribute to your emotional state.

 What can help: Be gentle on yourself, and allow yourself to feel the emotions you have.
 Explain to your partner, friends and co-workers what’s going on and let them know how to best support you.

-Also, it's important to know that prenatal (not just postpartum) depression and anxiety exist—if you're feeling very sad or worries, let your doctor or midwife know, or consult a therapist.
+Also, it’s important to know that prenatal (not just postpartum) depression and anxiety exist—if you’re feeling consistently sad or anxious, let your doctor or midwife know, and consult a therapist.
 And if you feel like hurting yourself or others, get to an emergency room right away.
-Remember, it's not your fault and you are not alone.
+Remember, it’s not your fault and you are not alone.

 A version of this story was originally published on Dec.
 15, 2017.
 It has been updated.